MagicManFoli/MQTT_Switcher/README.md

 ----------------------------------------------

-## Code configurations
+## Code configurations (WIP)

 You need to fill in the config and pass it to the container.

 ### Trying to find the pattern between (system id + device id + state) and the rpi-rf code

-Sockets: Brennenstuhl RCS 1000SN, very easy and generic device with DIPs for channel selection
+**This is WIP and shouldn't be necessary for end users (at least when I figure out the pattern and provide some translator).**

 #### Recordings (view as raw)
+Sockets used: Brennenstuhl RCS 1000SN, very easy and generic device with DIPs for channel selection

 (default config, default pins)
 ["01010", "2"] true: 4477265 [pulselength 308, protocol 1]
 -> 100 0100 0101 0001 0101 0001